Sarah Nelson, PhD

 |International Society of Magnetic Resonance in Medicine||1998||Fellow|

-Sarah J. Nelson, PhD, is a Professor of Radiology, Co-Chair of Bioengineering and Therapeutic Sciences, Director of the Center for Non-Invasive Imaging and Metabolomics, Director of the Surbeck Laboratory, and Director of the Brain Research Interest Group at the University of California, San Francisco.
-Over the past 10 years, Dr. Nelson has had major roles in the development of bioengineering research and education programs at UCSF.
+Sarah J. Nelson, PhD, is a Professor of Radiology and Biomedical Imaging with secondary appointment in the Department of Neurology.
+She is the Margaret Hart Surbeck Distinguished Professor of Advanced Imaging, Director of the Surbeck Laboratory, and Director of the Brain Research Interest Group at the University of California, San Francisco.
 She completed her BSc in Mathematics at the University of Manchester in England, and obtained her PhD in Biomathematics at the University of Heidelberg, Department of Mathematics in West Germany.
 She completed a postdoctoral fellowship in Biostatics at Fox Chase Institute for Cancer Research in Philadelphia, Pennsylvania.

 As Director of the Surbeck Laboratory, Dr. Nelson is responsible for managing the recharge operations for three research MR scanners, the 3T system at the Center of Molecular and Functional Imaging, and the 3T and 7T systems at the Institute for Quantitative Biosciences (QB3) at UCSF Byers Hall Mission Bay Campus.
 Her research program is focused on the development of techniques for acquisition, reconstruction, and quantitative analysis of magnetic resonance (MR) imaging and spectral data with the goal of improving the sensitivity and specificity of the data obtained for characterizing human diseases, selecting therapies, and monitoring novel treatment paradigms.

-Dr. Nelson has served as Principal Investigator and Co-Principal Investigator for numerous NIH grants, and she has published 159 research articles.
+Dr. Nelson has served as Principal Investigator and Co-Principal Investigator for numerous NIH grants, and she has published over 200 research articles.

 Education and Training: